liuliu/ccv/doc/convnet.md

 -------------

 Long story short, with advances in GPGPU programming, we can have very large neural networks (with over 10 million parameters) trained on millions of images.
-It turns once you have both and a bag of tricks (dropout, pooling etc.), the resulted neural networks can achieve good image classification results.
+It turns out that once you have both and a bag of tricks (dropout, pooling etc.), the resulted neural networks can achieve good image classification results.

 	./cnnclassify ../samples/dex.png ../samples/image-net.sqlite3 | ./cnndraw.rb ../samples/image-net.words ../samples/dex.png output.png